Stay up to date

-There are lots of myths on the internet around how an open port can get your computer hacked, viruses can take over and all that.
+There are many myths on the internet around how an open port can get your computer hacked; viruses can take over and all that.
 Often, lack of understanding and spread of fear and concerns makes such sentiments travel faster than truth.

 Open ports are a security risk if services running on these ports are misconfigured, vulnerable, or unpatched.
 Some ports are meant for internal exposure only; for example, SMB protocol is intended for internal file and print sharing use within an organisation.
-Exposing this service on the internet would be a security risk due to threat actors exploiting any vulnerabilities and gaining access into an internal network.
-At the same time, open port on a website accepting connections is not a security risk because website requires your browser to connect to it in order to browse content.
+Exposing this service on the internet would be a security risk due to threat actors exploiting vulnerabilities and gaining access into an internal network.
+At the same time, an open port on a website accepting connections is not a security risk because it requires your browser to connect to it to browse content.

-In the above example, we noticed it is the service running on the port that could pose security issues.
-In short, it is the context that matters not the state of port.
+In the above example, we noticed that the service running on the port could pose security issues.
+In short, it is the context that matters, not the state of the port.

 A threat actor would then attempt to find any security vulnerabilities in these services that can be successfully exploited to gain unauthorised remote access leading to a system compromise.
-For large organisations, a firewall is used as the front door that stops all such ports from communicating to the outside world.
+A firewall is used as the front door for large organisations that stops all such ports from communicating to the outside world.
 This is why a firewall is necessary to maintain a minimal attack surface exposure for the internal networks.
 Wormable exploits often target open ports for services that have vulnerabilities or misconfigured.